-Adopting a Multi-Cloud Strategy for Your Business
+Adopting Multi-Cloud as a Strategy for Your Business

 Whether you’re considering moving to the cloud for the first time, or you’ve already made a step in that direction but you’re not sure what approach to take – or what is available to you, then read on.
-We will try and guide you through the basics of what multi-cloud is and an approach to adopting a multi-cloud strategy for your business.
+We will try and guide you through the basics of what multi-cloud is and an approach to adopting multi-cloud as a strategy for your business.

 What is multi-cloud?